 Common Challenges in API Management and How to Overcome Them

 In today’s digital-first world, APIs (Application Programming Interfaces) have become the backbone of modern software development.
-They enable seamless communication between applications, streamline processes, and foster innovation.
+They enable seamless communication between applications, streamline workflows, and foster innovation.
 However, managing APIs effectively is no small feat.
 Organizations often face a range of challenges that can hinder their ability to scale, secure, and optimize their API ecosystems.

 In this blog post, we’ll explore some of the most common challenges in API management and provide actionable strategies to overcome them.
 Whether you’re a developer, product manager, or IT leader, understanding these hurdles can help you build a more robust and efficient API strategy.